flutter-ml/google_ml_kit_flutter/README.md

 When Migrating from ML Kit for Firebase read [this guide](https://developers.google.com/ml-kit/migration).
 For Android details read [this](https://developers.google.com/ml-kit/migration/android).
 For iOS details read [this](https://developers.google.com/ml-kit/migration/ios).

-## Known issues

-### Android

-To reduce the apk size read more about it in issue [#26](https://github.com/bharat-biradar/Google-Ml-Kit-plugin/issues/26).
-Also look at [this](https://developers.google.com/ml-kit/tips/reduce-app-size).

-### iOS

-If you are using this plugin in your app and any other plugin that requires Firebase, there is a known issues you will encounter a dependency error when running `pod install`.
-To read more about it go to issue [#27](https://github.com/bharat-biradar/Google-Ml-Kit-plugin/issues/27).

 ## Example app

-Look at this [example](https://github.com/bharat-biradar/Google-Ml-Kit-plugin/tree/master/packages/google_mlkit/example) to see the plugin in action.
+Look at this [example](https://github.com/bharat-biradar/Google-Ml-Kit-plugin/tree/master/packages/google_ml_kit/example) to see the plugin in action.

 ## Contributing